tribbloid/spookystuff/README.md

 Usage
 -----------

-Current implementation only supports SQL/LINQ style query, APIs are not finalized (in fact, still far from that) and may change anytime in the future.
+Current implementation only supports LINQ(Language INtegrated Query)-style query, APIs are not finalized (in fact, still far from that) and may change anytime in the future.
 Support for SQL is on the roadmap but may be abandoned in favour of simplicity.

 Each query is a combination of 3 parts: Context, Action Plan and Extraction.